-Have you ever wondered how to start your career and get paid to be a freelance writer?
+Have you ever wondered how to start your career and get paid well as a freelance writer?

-In 2015 I left my soul sucking job to focus on content marketing and freelance writing.
+In 2015 I left my soul sucking job to focus on content marketing and start a career as a freelance writer and social media consultant.
 Some people thought it was ‘cute’ and like a hobby of sorts but didn’t really understand how I made money from it.
-When I tell them now the numbers I earn in a month as a freelance writer their eyes widen, they lean back and I clearly have their attention.
-This post has everything you need to get paid well as a freelance writer.
+When I tell them now the numbers I earn in a month as a freelance writer their eyes widen, they lean back, and I clearly have their attention.
+This post has everything you need to start an epic career as a freelance writer.
 Read on!

 Curious?
 Here’s some inspiration for you in this post: